 Join a Food Tour of the Best Retro Shibuya Bars and Eateries

 Want to experience the nightlife of Shibuya's back alleys yourself?
 Book the Retro Shibuya Food Tour, where you'll be personally guided through the best nostalgic eateries and bars in Shibuya that has to offer for 3 intensely delicious hours!
-Gain a deeper appreciation for Shibuya's cuisine and satisfy your appetite with this unique selection of drinks, local dishes, snacks, and dessert.
+Gain a deeper appreciation for Shibuya's cuisine and satisfy your appetite with this unique selection of drinks, local dishes, snacks, and desserts.
 Escape from the hustle and bustle of Shibuya's touristy areas and eat like a local; you'll be glad you did!